Cox-Andrew/windows-dev-setup/README.md

 ## VSCode

+- `choco install vscode`
-- Install it - basically an IDE at this point.
+- It's basically an IDE at this point.
 - Here are a list of essential/great extensions (excludes language specific):
   - ms-vscode-remote.remote-ssh
   - ms-vscode-remote.remote-ssh-edit